 Furthermore, American Express Membership Rewards points are a flexible points currency that can be transferred to a number of airline loyalty programs, including British Airways Executive Club (Avios) and Air Canada Aeroplan at a 1:1 ratio.
 Points can also be redeemed for a fixed value of 1 cent per point towards travel purchases charged to the card.
 For more information about the different type of points programs, check out my beginner’s guide to earning and redeeming travel rewards points.

 Currently American Express Canada is offering a 30,000 welcome bonus after spending $1,500 on the card in the first three months of membership and adding a supplementary cardholder during the initial application (no additional fee for the supplement card).
-They will also waive the first year’s annual fee – a savings of $150.
 That welcome bonus is worth a minimum of $300 if redeemed for a statement credit, but can be transferred to one of the many airline transfer programs for substantially better value, which I will outline below.